MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

     ![Screen shot of call controls.](media/active-call-window.PNG "Screen shot of call controls")

     > [!TIP]
     > To keep your screen free from holographic clutter and to make it easy to focus on your work, the **Call** window doesn't follow you around in your environment, but you don't need to remember where you put it to bring it back at any time.
-Just look at your palm to open the Main menu, and then select the **Call activity** button again.
+Just look at the palm of your hand to open the Main menu, and then select the **Call activity** button again.
     >
     >  ![Animation of summoning Call window.](media/summon-call.gif "Animation of summoning Call window")